 Following a first career in estate and property management, Christopher was ordained in 1986.
 He has served in parishes in Wandsworth, Kingston-upon-Thames, and Wimbledon and was Vicar of Wymondham Abbey in Norfolk until he retired in 2016.
 He joined the Friends of the Clergy Committee of Management in 1988, becoming its Chairman in 2006 when negotiations began to bring together the Friends and the Sons.
 Christopher is currently a member of the Appointments Committee.

-Jack has been Priest-in-Charge of St Andrew’s, Leytonstone since 2015.
+Jack has been Rector of the Parish of Wanstead in East London since September 2016.
 He was ordained in 2011.
-He worked as a pastoral assistant in HMP Wandsworth and served a curacy in the diocese of London, before going to work as Chaplain and Welfare Officer at Lincoln College, Oxford.
-As well as being Priest-in-Charge of St. Andrew’s he assists in the Diocese of Chelmsford with the recruitment of new priests.
-At Sons & Friends of the Clergy, he is a member of the Strategy and also the Recruitment working groups.
+He worked as a pastoral assistant in HMP Wandsworth and served a curacy in the diocese of London, before going to work as Chaplain and Welfare Officer at Lincoln College, Oxford and thereafter as Priest in Charge at St. Andrew's in Leytonstone.
+As well as being the Rector of Wanstead he assists in the Diocese of Chelmsford with the recruitment of new priests.
+At Sons & Friends of the Clergy, he is a member of the Strategy, the Finance and also the Recruitment working groups.

 Andrew has had a long and distinguished career in the City of London.
 He is Clerk Emeritus of the Founders’ and Basketmakers’ Companies, an Honorary Assistant of the Tax Advisors’ Company, a Governor of Christ’s Hospital and a trustee of a number of trusts including the Lord Mayors 800th Anniversary Trust, the United Guilds Service, a Director of the French Hospital and of the Livery Companies Mutual Insurance Company, given fifteen years service on industrial tribunals and served as Master of the Founders Company.
 Andrew joined Sons & Friends of the Clergy in December 2013 and currently serves on the Debt Working Group.